Small Strong Blocking Sets by Concatenation: Introduction

 \section{Introduction}

-Nonlinear combinatorial objects, as arcs, saturating sets, blocking sets, have been broadly investigated in finite geometry not only for theoretical reasons but also for their deep connections with more applied areas of mathematics as coding theory and cryptography.

-Denote by $\mathrm{PG}(N,q)$ the $N$-dimensional projective space over the finite field $\mathbb{F}_q$.
-A point set $\mathcal{B}$ is called a \emph{blocking set} if any hyperplane of $\mathrm{PG}(N,q)$ contains at least one point of $\mathcal{B}$.
+A set of points $\mathcal{B}$ in a projective space is called a \emph{blocking set} if any hyperplane contains at least one point of $\mathcal{B}$.
 A blocking set $\mathcal{B}$ is \emph{strong} if any hyperplane section of $\mathcal{B}$ generates the hyperplane itself; see \cite{1930-5346_2011_1_119,zbMATH06340223,bonini2020minimal}.
 Although blocking sets were deeply investigated in the last decades (see for example \cite{bs} and references therein), much less is known about strong blocking sets.
+Strong blocking sets are the geometrical counterpart of an important class of error correcting codes, the so-called \emph{minimal codes}; see \cite{alfarano2019geometric,Full_Characterization}.
+One of the main open questions concerning strong blocking sets (in relation to the parameters of the associated minimal code) concerns the \emph{explicit} constructions of \emph{infinite} families of strong blocking sets whose size grows \emph{linearly} with the dimension of the ambient projective space.